JiangLab2020/GMind/README.md

-# PUGTA
+# Gene_Modeller
-A tool for mining of plant UGTs.
+A novel plant UGTs annotated process for the mining of UGTs in plant genomes

 # Overview

-PUGTA is a command line program (in Perl) based on Augustus, GlimmerHMM, which is used for sufficiently mining of UDP-glycosyltransferases from plant genomes.
+Gene_Modeller is a command line program (in Perl) based on Augustus, GlimmerHMM, which is used for sufficiently mining of UDP-glycosyltransferases from plant genomes.

 # Installation

-Running PUGTA requires a Linux system with Bash.
+Running Gene_Modeller requires a Linux system with Bash.
 The following dependencies need to be satisfied.

 ### Perl dependencies